 Applying DIY Vinyl Decals on Tumblers

 I’ve included links to items from both Amazon and the Cricut website.
-Cricut often holds sales (especially around holidays), so it’s worth checking the prices from both shops to get the best deals.
+Cricut often holds sales (especially around holidays and weekends), so it’s worth checking the prices from both shops to get the best deals.

 - Cutting Machine (I used a Cricut Maker) | Cricut Website